yahoo/elide-doc/pages/guide/v5/04-analytics.md

 2. A JDBC URL
 3. A JDBC driver
 4. A user name
 5. An Elide SQL Dialect.
-This can either be the name of an Elide support dialect _or_ it can be the fully qualified class name of an implementation of an Elide dialect.
+This can either be the name of an Elide supported dialect _or_ it can be the fully qualified class name of an implementation of an Elide dialect.
 6. A map of driver specific properties.

 ```json